OddCameras.com Sarabčr Finetta 99 (Ditto 99)

 So the rewind and the B lever are already mentioned.
 The film transport does not use the sprockets.
 The wind spindle is quite thick and the camera makes one turn per photo.
 This results in growing spacing after each photo, incompatible with modern film scanning machines.
 It also wastes some film.

 The absence of parallax correction makes the use of the wonderful macro lens nearly impossible.
 A rangefinder would have been very useful.
 The lack of a light meter makes it less attractive.
 The camera is quite big.
 The spring wind motor seems to be less robust than others, the RoBot cameras for example have rarely an issue with it.
+After not using the camera for a while, the speeds were off again.
+As the prices for those cameras and lenses dropped quite a lot, I decided to make a custom lens for my Sony A7 from the Finon and sell the body for parts.
+The customization is here, link opens in a new page.

 So it's a nice camera for collectors, but I would prefer a compact metred rangefinder.